Section 3.3 Double-Angle and Half-Angle Formulas

 Remark 3.3.2.

 Notice that there are three variations of the double-angle formula for cosine.
-All three equations give the correct answer; however, one version may be more convenient depending on the given information.
-For example, if you are given the value of it may be easier to select the version that solely involves and does not include
+All three equations give the correct answer, however, one version may be more convenient depending on the given information.
+For example, if we are given the value of it may be easier to select the version that solely involves and does not include

 Example 3.3.3.